lapras-inc/dependency-based-japanese-word-embeddings/README.md

   - 300 dimensional word vectors

 # When using the data for your research
-When writing your paper using this data, please cite the following bibtex,
+When writing your paper using this data, please cite this bibtex,

     @misc{matsuno2019dependencybasedwordembeddings,